xars7/the-777-playground/README.md

 Dog_Hasher - quite the opposite of Hashcat.
 Want to learn how to use hashcat but want to do it legally? use this program to make a random hash
             from the rockyou.txt wordlist.

+encoder64 - this is a simple script that will encode and decode text using base64